-This method will keep all existing unallocated patient payments converted from the old practice management software but create new $0 payments (income transfers) that subtracts the income away from the original payment then applies the income to family member production.
+This method keeps all existing unallocated patient payments converted from the old practice management software but create new $0 payments (income transfers) that subtracts the income away from the original payment then applies the income to family member production.
 Income transfers show as blank payment items with a Txfr code on the patient account.
 If income is transferred between family members, clinics, and providers, a Txfr shows for the total negative amount transferred from each patient/clinic/provider combination, and for the total positive amount transferred to each combination.

 Example of an income transfer in the Account Module:

 There are two different ways the income transfer method can allocate payments to production; rigorous or FIFO.
-Both income transfer methods will also allocate claim payments to procedures associated to the claim (if claims were converted) and corrects some claims that were converted without procedures.
+Both income transfer methods also allocate claim payments to procedures associated to the claim (if claims were converted) and corrects some claims that were converted without procedures.
 See Income Transfer Manager, Transfer Logic - Claim Transfers and Claims with No Procedures.

 Recreate Payment Splits

 This method deletes unallocated patient payment splits on the original conversion payment and creates brand new splits allocated to production items using FIFO logic.
 Negative payments are offset with positive payments or allocated to negative adjustments (e.g., discount).
-Any excess payments will be split to Unearned Income.
+Any excess payments are split to Unearned Income.
 Original payment dates and amounts are kept.

 Example of a converted payment with an unallocated payment split: